 - B. Historic Communities Archaeologist On June 15, 2021, the Board of County Supervisors approved 1.00 FTE for an Archaeologist position at the DPRT (BOCS Resolution 21-351).
-The position, currently in the Historic Preservation program, will manage the new Historic Communities program.
+The total FY23 salary and benefits cost of the position is \$92,941.
+The Archaeologist, currently in the Historic Preservation program, will manage the new Historic Communities program.
 The Historic Communities program will provide dedicated attention to researching, preserving, and interpreting historically significant communities whose stories are not widely known in PWC. - C. Position Transfer During FY22, the DPRT received 0.50 FTE from the Department of Transportation.
 The 0.50 FTE has been assigned as a Maintenance Technician in the Operations/Grounds and Facilities Maintenance program. - D. Tourism Transient Occupancy Tax (TOT) Revenue Support to Historic Preservation As the County continues to rebound from the COVID-19 pandemic, TOT revenue support will be restored to the Historic Preservation program in the FY2023 Budget.
 When TOT collections declined in FY21, the revenue decrease was managed by reducing TOT support to the Historic Preservation program.
 The TOT revenue shift replaces the County's general fund support of the program and results in a net savings of approximately \$860,000 to the County's General Fund.